Chapel Program, 2020

 Chapel services draw on the Methodist heritage of the College as well as more contemporary Uniting Church traditions.
 Services normally include hymns, prayers and a short address.
 Chapel Service begin at 6.30pm followed by light refreshments in the Master’s study.

 Please contact Dr Stewart Gill if you would like to assist by reading the Scriptures or Prayers.
-Anyone in need of pastoral support, or who wishes to discover more about the Christian faith, should contact the Dean.
+Anyone in need of pastoral support, or who wishes to discover more about the Christian faith, should contact the Master.